wireservice/csvkit/docs/index.rst

     git clone git://github.com/onyxfish/csvkit.git
     cd csvkit
     mkvirtualenv --no-site-packages csvkit

+    # For Python 2
+    pip install -r requirements-py2.txt

+    # For Python 3
-    pip install -r requirements.txt
+    pip install -r requirements-py3.txt

     python setup.py develop
     nosetests

 .. note::

-    If you have a recent version of pip, you may need to run pip with the additional arguments :code:`--allow-external argparse`.
+    If you are using Python2 and have a recent version of pip, you may need to run pip with the additional arguments :code:`--allow-external argparse`.

 Tutorial
 ========